hollasch/LSON/README.md

 Macros / Definitions
 --------------------
-Developers have long lamented the lack of any decent macro or definition construct in CSS.
-Such features improve readability, decrease errors, and significantly improve maintainability.
+Macros improve readability, decrease errors, and significantly improve maintainability.
 Adding macros to object notation, however, should not be taken lightly, as this introduces all sorts of non-trivial complexity.
 For example: